 Students may find trying to balance work, school, and family a daunting task.
 The demands of vocational training can place stress on anyone.
-People seek counseling for a variety of issues: careers, class work, finances, anxiety, and problems with instructors.
+Counselors can assist you with educational planning, academic probation/dismissal concerns, associate degree and certificate planning and application, transcript evaluations and course planning, transfer planning, and major/career exploration.

 Smart People Ask for Help.
-Be Smart Call: 650-738-4459
+Be Smart Call: 650-738-4318